What is an Electrical Connector?

 III Structure of Electrical Connector

-The electrical connector is composed of three basic units: shell, insulator, and contact body.
+The electrical connector consists of three basic units: the shell (housing), the insulator, and the contact body.

 1. Shell